lilly-lizard/Goshenite/notes.md

 ## cleanup

-- Primitive/Operation -> convert from enum to boxed dyn trait collections. have vecs for
+- Primitive/Operation -> convert from enum to boxed dyn trait collections. have vecs for each type and collection points to them
 - try rust analyzer extract method in render_manager.rs. what would uncle bob do?
 - update gui buffers pub fn
 - GuiRenderer::create_texture -> create_textures batch texture creation